Skamania County profile

 This includes all employees with paid positions tracked in a company’s payroll system.
 This doesn’t include persons working outside of formal payroll such as freelancers, contractors and self-employed individuals.
 Numbers in this section are estimates generated by a monthly survey.

-• 10 fewer jobs in private education and health services, the largest single‑sector decline
+• 10 more jobs in Private education and health services, reflecting modest growth in health‑related employment.

-• 10 (9.1%) more jobs in professional and business services, the strongest percentage gain across all sectors
+• 10 (9.1%) more jobs in Professional and business services, indicating rising demand for technical and administrative support services.

 Employment estimates for Skamania County